5ayam5/COL334/Notes/lec3.md

 ### Addressing Processes
 1. Each host device has a unique 32-bit IP address, that acts as an *identifier*
-2. TO address the issue of multiple processes running on the same host, the concept of **port number** is used
+2. To address the issue of multiple processes running on the same host, the concept of **port number** is used

 ### Information in the Header(?)
 1. Type of message exchanged: request/response